carlyh-micb/ADC-documentation/create_OCA_schema.md

 # What to do with your OCA bundle

 ## Archive together with the associated data
 The simplest thing you can do with your OCA schema is to save the bundle and Excel template with your data on a local or lab associated drive.
 This will help you or others understand your data when referenced later.
 When it comes time to submit data into a repository or journal you will be able to quickly and accurately describe the data using the requested format by looking at the OCA schema.

+We recommend you record the [SAID](identifiers_and_saids.md) associated with the schema bundle with each dataset which will give you cryptographic verifiability about exactly what schema Capture Base and Overlays you were using with your data.

 ## Share with collaborators
 The OCA schema bundle (together with Excel template) can be shared with your collaborators.
 Sharing the schemas early in the collaboration means that it will be easier to harmonize the data during analysis.
 You can collectively improve the schema by updating the template together and creating new schema bundles.

-You can confirm that you and your collaborators are using the same schemas by comparing in the [SAIDs](identifiers_and_saids.md) associted with each bundle or individual Capture Base or Overlay.
+You can confirm that you and your collaborators are using the same schemas by comparing in the [SAIDs](identifiers_and_saids.md) associated with each bundle or individual Capture Base or Overlay.

 ## Generate a DOI and publish the schema separately in a repository
 For the polished, finalized versions of your schema you can create a separate [University of Guelph Dataverse/Borealis submission](https://borealisdata.ca/dataverse/ugardr) to contain your schema versions.
 This gives your schema a DOI (i.e. persistent identifier) that can be referenced in publications.
 We also recommend that you record the SAIDs of your Capture Base and match them to versions in a separate document.